lanesket/painy/README.md

 # Painy

+    Comments for this repository commits are written with Painy itself.

 ## Features

 - Painy is a simple tool which allows you to automatically generate commit messages via OpenAI API.
 It automatically check the changes in your repository and generate a commit message based on the changes.